Suhan-38/sentiment-analysis/README.md

-# Sentiment Analysis Visualizations
+# Sentiment Analysis Web Application

 This project performs sentiment analysis on social media text and generates various visualizations to help understand the model and data.
-The visualizations are designed to be viewed directly in VSCode without requiring a web browser.
+It includes both a script version for viewing visualizations in VSCode and a web application for interactive analysis.

 ## Project Overview